 In a perfectly competitive market, there is generally minimal intervention by the government.
-If the government intervenes in the market, it would distort the price mechanism and lead to a different set of relative prices and therefore influences how resources are allocated.
-(Relative prices is an important concept that is defined later in section 2.9 of this chapter.)
-The role of government in the market will be considered in Chapter 3, but for most of this chapter, the role of the government in influencing the market will generally be ignored.
-In some of the case studies, the effect of government policy initiatives will be analysed and this will provide more insight into how the government can affect relative prices and the allocation of resources.
+If the government intervenes in the market, it would distort the price mechanism and lead to a different set of relative prices and a change in the way resources are allocated.
+[Relative prices is an important concept that is defined later in Section 2.9 of this chapter.]
+The role of government in the